Saad-Imtiaz/HIEC-to-PNG/README.md

 2. **Place the Script in the Desired Directory**: Copy `start.bat` to the directory where your HEIC images are stored.

 3. **Run the Script**: Double-click on `start.bat` or run it from the command prompt.
-The script will generate a new batch file `ConvertHEICToPNGCommands.bat` in the same directory.
+The script will generate a new batch file `HEICToPNG.bat` in the same directory.

 4. **Execute the Conversion**: Run `HEICToPNG.bat` to convert all HEIC files in the folder to PNG format.